June 2024 New Books

 All of these books are available from the Law Library.
 If you would like to check out any of these titles, please contact the circulation desk at either 806-742-3957 or circulation.law@ttu.edu.
 Library staff will be able to assist in locating and checking out any of these items.

-In January 2023, the Law Library added the following new titles to the collection to support the research and curricular needs of our faculty and students.
+During Summer 2023, the Law Library added the following new resources to the collection to support the research and curricular needs of our faculty and students.

 LEGAL EDUCATION